 - Discover our picks for the best outright mobile phones on the planet

-Below, you'll find the very best SIM-only deals in Australia as of January 2018.
+Below, you'll find the very best SIM-only plans in Australia as of February 2018.
 Whether you’re after the cheapest plan possible, want to dig out the best-value big data SIM plan or just want an all-round great deal but don’t know how much to spend, you should find a recommendation here that suits your needs.

-Best SIM-only deals for under $25 a month
+Best SIM-only plans for under $25 a month

 Amaysim | No contracts | 2.5GB data | Unlimited national calls | Unlimited texts | $20 per 28 days | Optus 4G Network